CharlesB91/retro-bank/README.md

 ## Project Objectives

 The aim of this application to provide a banking application to any new and existing user to complete some basic banking transactions.
-This ultimately demonstrates the use of python code and a remote database using google sheets API.
+This project ultimately demonstrates the use of python code and a remote database using google sheets API.
 The data can be requested, read, updated and saved as per the users request.

 ### Business Goals

 - To collect user data and store this on a remote database.
 - Allow a user to create a new retro account and allow existing users to log into their retro account.
-- Allow a user to complete some basic transactions i.e., view balance, deposit, withdraw and mortgage calculator.
+- Allow a user to complete banking transaction such as: view balance, deposit, withdraw and mortgage calculator.

 ### Client Goals

-- To provide some useful banking facilities to the user whilst maintaining data integrity.
+- To provide useful banking facilities for a user for their everyday needs.
+- Maintaining data integrity.

 ## Data Model - Function Diagram